LEGAL DOSSIER / PRIVACY

 Retention and deletion

-- You can delete your account from Dashboard Settings.
+- You can delete your account from Dashboard Settings after resolving any invoice or accrued balance at or above $5.00.
+Adola waives smaller uninvoiced balances at deletion.
 Deletion removes your user account, owned workspace, projects, API keys, usage events, and local billing account record from the Adola application database.

 - After deletion, Adola clears the active session.
-Analytics events are detached from your user and organization identifiers so aggregate counts can remain without pointing back to the deleted account.
+Analytics events are detached from your user and organization identifiers.
+Aggregate analytics records may remain without pointing back to the deleted account.

 - Some records may remain outside the application database where retention is required or controlled by third-party processors, such as payment invoices, bank records, backups, security logs, and legally required audit records.